-6. Planning and Development Services Director Raiche stated the EZ Storage Lot (PZ-10-19) conversion is proceeding and the Credit Union has applied to the Architectural Review Board, Burn Boot Camp (PZ-20-20) is complete and an occupancy permit issued; a grading permit was issued on September 15 for Townes at Geyer Grove; the City Council is holding a public hearing on Kirkwood Flats/The James (PZ-15-20) on October 22 via Zoom, the City Council is holding public hearings for RiverNorth Strength (PZ-1-21) and Commerce Bank (PZ-27-20) on September 3 via Zoom; the site plan approval for the mixed-use development submitted by Opus at 426 North Kirkwood is on the October 1 Council agenda; additional traffic data is to be submitted for Villa Di Maria (PZ-30-20) and Starbucks (PZ-29-20); construction has started on the cell tower on Old Big Bend adjacent to BarX.
+5. Planning and Development Services Director Raiche stated the City Council is holding a public hearing on Kirkwood Flats/The James (PZ-15-20) on October 22 via Zoom, on October 1, the City Council approved RiverNorth Strength (PZ-1-21) and Commerce Bank subdivision, site plan, and text amendment (PZ-27-20); the City Council held a public hearing on October 1 for Allegro/Opus’ project (PZ-28-20) at 426 North Kirkwood Road, and the Council will vote on the bill amending the Zoning Code on October 15; the Council granted a one-year extension on the approval for Audi Kirkwood (PZ-8-20); the Council scheduled a public hearing for the multi-family project at 134-138 West Madison for October 15; the BP on Manchester at Clay has installed the retaining wall and replaced the guard rail and the fence, dumpster, and landscaping to be accomplished later; No Leash Needed assumed the SUP (PZ-24-19) issued to Camp Bow Wow at 902 South Kirkwood and submitted the performance guarantee and the permit was issued; queuing analysis to be finalized for Starbucks (PZ-29-20) and additional traffic data is to be submitted for Villa Di Maria (PZ-30-20).
+With Automatic Recommendation Dates for Starbucks being November 5 and Villa Di Maria, November 21, Commissioner Feiner suggested the Commission vote on the original application with a cap on the number of students if the revised information is not received before the deadline.

-There being no further business, motion was made by Commissioner Diel and seconded by Commissioner Feiner to adjourn at 8:15 p.m.
-The next meeting will be held via Zoom on October 7, 2020, at 7 p.m.
+There being no further business, motion was made by Commissioner Feiner and seconded by Commissioner Diel to adjourn at 8:05 p.m.
+The next meeting will be held via Zoom on October 21, 2020, at 7 p.m.

 ____________________________________